VSainteuf/pytorch-psetae/README.md

 * A *toy version* of the Pixel-set dataset can be directly downloaded [here](http://recherche.ign.fr/llandrieu/TAE/S2-2017-T31TFM-PixelSet-TOY.zip), to get an idea of the dataset structure.

-* The complete Pixel-set and Pixel-patch datasets are accessible on this ftp server: ftp://ftp3.ign.fr/.
+* The complete Pixel-set and Pixel-patch datasets are accessible upon request.

-**Please send an e-mail to lastig (dot) data (at) gmail (dot) com to request credentials for the ftp.**
+**Please send an e-mail to lastig (dot) data (at) gmail (dot) com to request access.**

 ### Pre-trained weights

-We also provide the [pre-trained weights](http://recherche.ign.fr/llandrieu/TAE/PSETAE-PreTrainedWeights.zip) for inference.
+We also provide the [pre-trained weights](http://recherche.ign.fr/llandrieu/TAE/PSETAE-PreTrainedWeights-v2.zip) for inference.

 ## Code